 Each hotel also features a “quiet pool” in alcoves far removed from Stormalong Bay.
 There also are motorized watercraft at the resort marina.

-A tile-lined, 12-person Jacuzzi, reminiscent of the famous old health spas, is the centerpiece of the newly renovated Ship Shape Salon and Fitness Center.
+A tile-lined, 12-person Jacuzzi, reminiscent of the famous old health spas, is the centerpiece of Ship Shape Salon and Fitness Center.
 A steam bath, sauna, relaxation room and five treatment rooms are available.
 A weight room and aerobics room both have staff trained to assist guests.

-The centrally located Beaches & Cream old-fashioned ice cream parlour is the place to head after a swim or workout, where guests can order burgers and decadent desserts like banana splits, frozen hot cocoa, floats, shakes and malts.
+The centrally located Beaches & Cream Soda Shop is the place to head after a swim or workout.
+Guests can order burgers and decadent desserts like banana splits, frozen hot cocoa, floats, shakes and malts at this old-fashioned ice cream parlour.

 Meeting Space Themed to Disney’s Yacht Club Resort